Macaque females will pass on their social rankings to their daughters

 The hierarchy is extremely important because higher-ranked members have better access to food sources and mates.
 Group cohesion is generally maintained through familiar activities such as grooming.
 Physical contact is also a good way to reduce stress after a bad encounter.
 Females are more likely to groom each other, but males will also groom females in the mating season.

-There are numerous ways they communicate their mood and intentions with each other.
+There are numerous ways macaques communicate their moods and intentions with each other.
 An open-mouthed glare with a loud bark or screech conveys threat or aggression.
 This may be accompanied by branch shaking, lunging, or slapping the ground.
 Tail-up may indicate alertness or sexual presentation.
 Grunts, coos, and whimpers are all part of their verbal repertoire as well.
 In short, their behavior is incredibly complex and interesting.

 As a relative of modern humans, it’s no surprise that macaques are some of the cleverest animals on the planet.
 There are reports that crab-eating macaques use stone tools to open up nuts and shells.
 They also wash their food in the water to clean it.
 Some macaques in popular tourist destinations will steal food right from the hands of people, or they’ll steal objects and barter for tasty treats.
 In the wild, macaques spend a good deal of their time in the trees, searching for food and looking out for predators, but they also are equally as comfortable on the ground.
 They are great climbers, good runners, and even quite adept at swimming.